Kanye West Concedes Presidential Race But Sets His Sights On 2024

 Fans of West expressed their support for him and his failed bid on social media, while others criticized him for taking votes away from Biden.

 “Crazy how I went from admiring and loving Kanye to HATING him.
-Screw him for stealing crucial votes from someone that could have been a WAY better president than Trump,” wrote one person.
+Screw him for stealing crucial votes from someone that could have been a WAY better president than Trump,” tweeted one person.

 In addition to eyeing 2024, he has said that he would consider running for governor of California.